 This revision may also introduce new clauses on how 802.22 systems can be used for other applications.
 For example, backhaul and broadcast services have now been recognized as critical components to serve rural and remote areas in developed and developing countries.
-These new clauses will describe the requirements, architecture and specifications for the use of 802.22 systems for such uses.
+These new clauses may describe the requirements, architecture and specifications for the use of 802.22 systems for such uses.

 1.2.4.
 Technical Feasibility

+Each proposed IEEE 802 LMSC standard shall provide evidence that the project is technically feasible within the time frame of the project.
+At a minimum, address the following items to demonstrate technical feasibility:

 a) Demonstrated system feasibility

 TVWS regulations are being formulated in various regulatory domains.
 Overall testing and certification programs for the WhiteSpace Devices are being defined.
 Experimental licenses for the WhiteSpace devices are being issued and trials, pilots and deployments of the WhiteSpace devices have begun.

-Many companies are currently working on their IEEE 802.22 prototypes and products.
-Such announcements for 802.22 can be found in [2], [3], [4] and [5].
+Many companies and other entities are currently working on their IEEE 802.22 prototypes and products.
+Some announcements for 802.22 can be found in [9, 10, 12].

-Research and regulatory inquiries are on-going to explore the possibility of using newer bands that could potentially be allowed for spectrum sharing.
-These other potential bands where spectrum sharing is likely to be allowed, may require slightly different spectrum management framework.
+Research and regulatory inquiries are ongoing to explore the possibility of using newer bands that could potentially be allowed for spectrum sharing [1].
+These other potential bands, and some of the new bands that have recently been announced, may require slightly different spectrum management framework.
 The proposed revision project plans to align 802.22 to be used in these other bands and hence corresponding changes are likely to be made accordingly.

 b) Proven similar technology via testing, modeling, simulation,

 The PHY and MAC technologies used in 802.22, such as OFDMA for PHY and TDMA for MAC, have been thoroughly tested and commercially deployed by other IEEE 802 standards.
-Cognitive radio technology features to fulfil the requirements to operate in TVWS bands are being tested for compliance with requirements of various regulatory organizations (e.g., Federal Communications Commission (FCC), USA, Infocomm Development Authority (IDA), Singapore, OfCom, UK etc.) [5].
+Cognitive radio technology features to fulfil the requirements to operate in TVWS bands are being tested for compliance with requirements of various regulatory organizations (e.g. FCC in the USA, Infocomm Development Authority (IDA) in Singapore, Ofcom in the UK, etc.).

-IEEE 802.22 prototypes are being developed and field tested [2] and [3].
+IEEE 802.22 prototypes are being developed and field tested [8]-[9].

-The testing programs for WhiteSpace devices and databases have been established by various regulatory domains such as the Federal Communications Commission.
-Other alliances and industry consortiums such as the WhiteSpace Alliance are working on 802.22 (Wi-FAR™) inter-operability specification, compliance, testing and certification procedures.
+Testing programs for WhiteSpace devices and databases have been established by various regulatory domains such as the Federal Communications Commission.
+Industry consortia such as the WhiteSpace Alliance are working on 802.22 (Wi-FAR™) inter-operability, compliance, testing and certification procedures.

 1.2.5.
 Economic Feasibility

+Each proposed IEEE 802 LMSC standard shall provide evidence of economic feasibility.
+Demonstrate, as far as can reasonably be estimated, the economic feasibility of the proposed project for its intended applications.
+Among the areas that may be addressed in the cost for performance analysis are the following:

 a) Balanced Costs

 The IEEE 802.22 systems are designed for operation in rural areas where the population density is likely to be low.
-However, an IEEE 802.22 base station (BS) covers a large area typically with 30 km radius implying a reasonable cost per geographical unit of coverage.
-The CPEs are expected to be inexpensive and hence cost for overall network performance would be reasonable.
+However, an IEEE 802.22 Base Station (BS) covers a large area typically with 30 km radius implying a reasonable cost per geographical unit of coverage.
+The Customer Premises Equipment (CPEs) are expected to be inexpensive and hence cost for overall network performance would be reasonable.

-Also, since 802.22 systems will operate in bands that allow spectrum sharing, the cost of spectrum is expected to be fairly low, and hence resulting in a reasonable cost for performance.
+Also, since 802.22 systems will operate in bands that allow spectrum sharing, the cost of spectrum is expected to be fairly low, hence resulting in a reasonable cost for performance.